aws-ia/terraform-aws-network-hubandspoke/UPGRADE-GUIDE-3.0.md

 # Upgrade from version 2 to version 3

-This VPC module is being upgraded to center all its resources on a single provider.
+This module is being upgraded to center all its resources on a single provider.
 Previously we used the awscc provider for various exploration reasons.
 However, as the module's usage grows, we wish to place more emphasis on customer experience and using a single provider is more seamless.
 Unfortunately, replacing the awscc resources requires state manipulation which is detailed below.

 ## Preparation for upgrade